MiguelCastillo/bit-loader/README.md

 - **`dependency`** - responsible for parsing out dependencies from the loaded files and recursively feeding them to the module loading stage.
 - **`precompile`** - provides you with a hook for preemptively building modules in the fetch stage, which effectively prevents module processing in the build stage.

 These five pipelines are pluggable, which means that you can register handler functions to process module data in each one of them.
 These pipelines are executed sequentially in the order listed above, with each pipeline cascading data from one to the next.
-Furthermore, all these pipelines and their handlers use Promises to control the asynchronous workflow, so feel free to return promises to manage your asynchronous operations.
+Furthermore, all these pipelines use Promises to orchestrate any asynchronous processing done by each configured handler.

 More details on how to hook into these pipelines can be found in the [plugins](#plugins) section.